1Password/scim-examples/beta/docker/README.md

 ## Get started

-1. Create a DNS record that points to the public IP address of the Linux server for your SCIM bridge.
+1. Create a public DNS record that points to the public IP address of the Linux server for your SCIM bridge.
 For example, `scim.example.com`.

 2. [Install Docker Engine](https://docs.docker.com/engine/install/#server) on the server (follow the Server instructions; Docker Desktop is not needed).
-We also recommend following the [post-install steps](https://docs.docker.com/engine/install/linux-postinstall/) as noted in the documentation to enable runing Docker as a non-root user and ensure that Docker Engine automatically starts when the Linux system boots.
+We also recommend following the [post-install steps](https://docs.docker.com/engine/install/linux-postinstall/) as noted in the documentation to enable running Docker as a non-root user and ensure that Docker Engine starts when the Linux system boots.

 3. All following steps can be run directly on the Linux server, or by connecting remotely using the `--host` parameter or `docker context`.
 If you are already using SSH to connect to the Linux server, you can create and use a Docker context on your local computer that is connected to your 1Password account (these commands require Docker Engine or Docker Desktop to be installed on your computer).